Job seekers are taking a good look at the payroll profession — and for good reason.

-Of course, salaries can vary by location, so use our Salary Guide to see the range for your city.
+Of course, salaries can vary by location, so use our Salary Guide to see the range for your local market.

 See this post for payroll interview questions you should be ready to answer.

-The next step on the payroll career path is the coordinator or administrator role, which is responsible for more complex payroll tasks.
+The next step on the payroll career path is the coordinator or administrator role, a position responsible for more complex payroll tasks.
 A typical day for this professional might include running payroll reports, preparing statements, reconciling ledgers, checking for compliance and making sure taxes are properly paid.
 There may also be duties related to employee onboarding and benefits.

 The salary projections are higher for candidates with above-average technical skills and a rich work history.